The Best Restaurants in Atlantic City

 Tropicana-

-The Palm at The Quarter is a Wine Spectator Award of Excellence winner with 165 wines and 13 by the glass.
+Palm Restaurant is a Wine Spectator Award of Excellence winner with 165 wines and 13 by the glass.

 Carmine's serves southern Italian favorites "family style" via NYC, with over 100 wines.